F0lak/dm_open_ref/ref/notes/big-icons.md

 map_format instead.

-When you use an icon of non-standard size on an atom, the icon is \"anchored\" to the southwest corner of the atom.
+When you use an icon of non-standard size on an atom, the icon is "anchored" to the southwest corner of the atom.
 If you are using a top-down view (world.map_format=TOPDOWN_MAP), the icon will appear to spread out further to the east and north.
 In an isometric map (world.map_format=ISOMETRIC_MAP), the icon will cover additional tiles north and east as well.
-The \"footprint\" of an isometric icon\--the actual map tiles it covers\--is always square, so if your tile size is 64x64 and you use a 128x64 icon, the 128-pixel width means the icon will cover a 2x2 section of map tiles.
+The "footprint" of an isometric icon\--the actual map tiles it covers\--is always square, so if your tile size is 64x64 and you use a 128x64 icon, the 128-pixel width means the icon will cover a 2x2 section of map tiles.